Cosedn/DSGD/README.md

 The nonzeros should be sorted by row index in ascending order.
 For those nonzeros having the same row index, they should be sorted by column index in ascending order.

-The user ids of original dataset may be incontinuous.
+The user ids of raw dataset may be incontinuous.
 For example, they may be (1, 3, 10, 20...)
 We made a mapping of (1, 3, 10, 20...)->(1, 2, 3, 4...) so that the user ids could be continuous.
 Such mapping is also used to deal incoutinuous item ids.

 We have provided a dataset "movielens1m.dat" for example.